 We are living in very troubled times.
-Although we see all these catastrophic things happening all around the world, we might begin to think that circumstances have never been this bad.
-Rather than getting upset over these current events, we should understand that we serve a powerful and sovereign God, who loves us and wants the best for our lives no matter what is going on around us.
+Although we see catastrophic storms, high prices, and evil leaders all around the world, we might begin to think that circumstances have never been this bad.
+Rather than getting upset over current events, we should understand that we serve a powerful and sovereign God, who loves us and wants the best for our lives no matter what is going on around us.

 Luke 1:26 And in the sixth month the angel Gabriel was sent from God unto a city of Galilee, named Nazareth, Although Mary had reasons to be fearful and unhappy, her focus was not on her circumstances, but she focused on praising the Lord.